-The objective of the Alessandria dry port project, that is supposed to be operative in the period 2014-2017, is the realization of a large interport hub directly connected to the seaports of Genoa, Savona and La Spezia, in order to increase the potential for development of the ligurian ports with respect to the Northern and Central Italy Europe and enable a strong recovery of competitiveness compared to other ports of the Mediterranean and Northern Europe [14, 15].
-The interventions are intended to facilitate the de-congestion of the ligurian seaports, allow a greater operability and integrate activities with the development of port logistics value added services, as well as the establishment of new enterprises and a growth in the logistics and transport employment.
+The objective of the Alessandria dry port project, that is supposed to be operative in the period 2014-2017, is the realization of a large interport hub directly connected to the seaports of Genoa, Savona and La Spezia, in order to increase the potential for development of the ligurian ports with respect to the Northern and Central Italy and enable a strong recovery of competitiveness compared to other ports of the Mediterranean and Northern Europe [21, 22].
+The interventions are intended to facilitate the de-congestion of the ligurian seaports, allow a greater operability and integrate activities with the development of port logistics value-added services, as well as the establishment of new enterprises and a growth in the logistics and transport employment.

-The modelistic representation of the tactical planning process for the above mentioned logistics system turns out to be particularly challenging due to the presence of three interested seaports and to the additional dry port already operative in the same region, that is, the Rivalta Scrivia dry port.
+The modeling of the tactical planning process turns out to be particularly challenging in this case due to the presence of three seaports as well as of the Rivalta Scrivia dry port already operating in the region.